 False Claims Act

-The False Claims Act covers fraud perpetuated against the government.
-While you do not need an MBA to know that fraud is unethical, complying with the false claims act is a bit more involved.
-Administrators are often the last line of defense for a healthcare organization in avoiding overbilling on necessary tests or even ordering unnecessary tests for patients.
-As Melissa Freerks, writing for Physicians Practice, has noted, the False Claims Act even authorizes “people who are not affiliated with the government to file actions on behalf of the government.”
+The False Claims Act covers fraud committed against the government.
+While you do not need an MBA to know that fraud is unethical, complying with the False Claims Act is more involved.
+For example, administrators are often a healthcare organization’s last line of defense to avoid overbilling on necessary tests or even ordering unnecessary tests for patients.
+The False Claims Act further authorizes non-governmental individuals or entities to file lawsuits on behalf of the government and share in the monetary recovery.
 This provision protects ethics whistleblowers from retaliation by their employers.

-The Stark Law is one that perhaps only those with an advanced understanding of healthcare administration and law may have heard of.
-The Stark Law is another safeguard against fraud.
+The Physician Self-Referral Law, better known as the Stark Law, is another safeguard against fraud.
 Unethical practitioners may attempt to defraud the government by referring a patient to a family member or financial partner, whereby the referring physician receives some financial reward.
-This sort of unethical practice could be rampant, were it not for administrators keeping it in check.
-Most online MBA programs in healthcare cover this form of unethical behavior and how to prevent it.
+This unethical practice could be rampant were it not for administrators keeping it in check.
+Most online MBA programs in healthcare cover this form of misbehavior and how to prevent it.

-These are only a few of the complex laws and ethical guidelines that healthcare workers must follow.
+These are only a few complex laws and ethical guidelines that healthcare workers must follow.
 Given the intricacies of healthcare law and ethics, healthcare organizations hire professionals to ensure compliance, leaving doctors more time to concentrate on treating their patients.
-Without these often-overlooked healthcare administration professionals, doctors would lose time studying new legal and ethical guidelines, rather than focusing on medicine.
+Without these often-overlooked healthcare administration professionals, doctors would lose time studying new legal and ethical guidelines rather than focusing on medicine.

-Many of these healthcare administrators earn an advanced degree such as an MBA before joining a healthcare organization.
-For those already working, an online MBA program may be the right option.
+Many healthcare administrators earn an advanced degree, such as an MBA, before joining a healthcare organization.
+For those already working, an online MBA program may also be the right option.
 The flexibility of online courses allows these professionals to immediately apply what they learn in the program and help to eradicate fraud and other unethical practices from the healthcare industry.